nolanlawson/css-talk-2022/markdown.md

 not the #1 most important thing all of the time.

 --
-- Framework authors
+- 🛠️ Framework authors

 ???

-If you're building a JavaScript framework or design system, then really small decisions you make about how to architect your CSS or HTML can have large cascading effects downstream.
+If you're building a JavaScript framework or design system, then small decisions in your CSS can have large cascading effects downstream.

 --
-- Folks working on large web apps
+- 🌍 Complex webapp authors

 ???

-Large web apps (e.g. SPAs) usually tend to have bigger problems with style/layout than static content sites.
-Although as you saw with the 3 news sites, this isn't always the case.
+Large web apps (e.g. SPAs) tend to have more problems with style/layout than static content sites.
+(Although as you saw with the 3 news sites, they can have high style/layout costs too.)

 --
-- Anyone interested in how browsers work
+- 🙋 Anyone interested in how browsers work

 ???

 I'm also speaking to anyone interested in how browsers work.
-Some of this stuff is just plain interesting!
+This stuff is just plain interesting!

 ---